Meet the Clergy

 Fr Giles Orton was born in Suffolk in 1959 and raised in Yorkshire.
 He attended King Edward VII Comprehensive School in Sheffield then read Law at The Queen’s College, Oxford.
 He was admitted as a Solicitor in 1983 and moved to Derby in 1987 where he established a practice in pensions’ law.
 He retired as a partner from his firm in 2016 though continues to practise part-time as a consultant solicitor and pension trustee.
 He is married to Jane and has 3 grown-up sons.

 Fr Giles trained at St Stephen’s House, Oxford and was ordained deacon at St Laurence’s on 3rd July 2016.
-He ministers as part-time Assistant Curate both at St Laurence’s, Long Eaton and Holy Trinity, Ilkeston.
+He has now been appointed Priest-in-Charge at St Anne, Derby.

 Fr Michael Brinkworth was born during an air raid over Gloucester in 1941.
 His father was chaplain in the RAF and he was posted all over the UK.
 After being demobbed, he found livings in the South of England which meant that Fr Michael lived a somewhat nomadic early life.
 He was at School at Milton Abbey in Dorset and after school he worked for some years as a laboratory technician.